-The World Architecture Festival is a live architecture competition: a truly unique format - WAF features live crit presentations by all of the award finalists
+In a truly unique format, WAF features live crit presentations from all of the award finalists

 All shortlisted architects will present their designs to an international judging panel.
-Each day there will be up to 12 crits running at any one time, all running to a finely tuned schedule so you can jump from one to the other.
+Each day there will be up to 17 crits running at any one time, all running to a finely tuned schedule so you can jump from one to the other.
 Hear the inside story on hundreds of projects, from schools to cinemas, museums to mosques.
 These live presentations are what make the festival a unique experience for all of our delegates.

-- Each category has an international panel of three judges
+- Each category has a panel of three international judges

 - All presentations take 10 minutes and juries have eight minutes to ask questions and discuss the project with the architect

-- Category winners are announced at the end of each day, following the keynote
+- Category winners are announced at the end of each day on the Main Stage

-- The category winners go on to present to the Super Jury on the final day for the four ‘best-in-show’ awards cover Completed Buildings; Interiors; Future Projects; and Landscape
+- The category winners go on to present to the Super Jury on the final day for the four ‘best-in-show’ awards covering Completed Buildings; Interiors; Future Projects; and Landscape